 How do I request a transcript of my Court hearing?

-Requests for transcripts of hearings are submitted in writing to the Transcript Coordinator in the Administration Office of the Court at firstname.lastname@example.org.
-CD recordings of hearings may be requested using the same form by submitting the request to the Case Management office at email@example.com.
-The Court approved Transcript Request form may be found on this website.
+Requests for transcripts of hearings are submitted in writing to the Administration Office of the Court at email@example.com.
+The Court approved Transcript Request form may be found here.
 It contains all required information for transcripts to be prepared.
 No transcript will be prepared without the submission of a completed Transcript Request form.
 Please provide a frequently checked e-mail address with your request; the Court will primarily use e-mail to communicate the progress of the submitted request.

 There are two methods by which the Court will process transcript requests.
 A request may be assigned to an in-house Court staff member or to a dedicated outside service agency.
 The Court will determine which method will be selected based upon current transcript workload.

 Method Two: Outside Service Agency Transcript Preparation.
-The Transcript Coordinator or designee will accept a completed Transcript Request form from the requesting party.
+The Administration Office will accept a completed Transcript Request form from the requesting party.
 The Court will inform the requesting party that an outside service agency has been assigned to prepare the request and the agency will require an advance deposit of 100% of the estimated cost.
 The agency will contact the party to establish the estimated cost and make financial arrangements.
 The cost must be paid to the service agency before the transcript will be prepared.